snijderlab/stitch/BatchFiles.md

 ###### ForceOnSingleTemplate (s)

 Determines of the paths/reads of this database will be forced to the best template(s) or just all templates which score high enough.
 Possible values: `True` and `False`.
-Default: `False`.
+Default: `True`.

 #### Report